frederic-perez/AmE-dictionary/data/dictionary.md

 __only problem is__
 __onomatopoeia__ _n_ :two: /ah-nuh-mah-tuh-PEE-uh/ Onomatopoeia means “the creation or use of words that imitate sounds.”
 Example: The thunder boomed and the lightning crashed.
 It can also refer to the words themselves.
 __onset__ _n_ :nine::mega::astonished: __1__ The beginning or start of something: _the onset of a cold._ _Early onset dementia._ __2__ An attack; assault.
+__onside kick__ _n_ Short kick-off that travels just far enough to be recoverable by the kicking team.
 __onslaught__ _n_ :seven: A violent attack. _The onslaught of the Jacques._
 __ontology__ _n_
 __onus__ _n_ :nine::m: /OH-nuss/ __1__ A difficult or disagreeable responsibility or necessity; a burden or obligation.
 If the onus is on someone to do something, it is their responsibility or duty to do it.
 Onus is a formal word that means “a responsibility, obligation, or burden.”
 It is usually preceded by the word _the._ _Management has made it clear that the onus is on employees to ask for further training if they don’t understand the new procedures._ _Ward’s statement puts the onus back on us._ _The onus for change._ __2__ It can also be used in some contexts as a synonym for blame or stigma.